hashicorp/terraform-provider-hcp/docs/resources/packer_run_task.md

 -> **Note:** This resource is currently in public beta.

 The Packer Run Task resource allows you to regenerate the HMAC key for an HCP Packer Registry's run task.

+If you do not need to regenerate the HMAC key, it is recommended to use the `hcp_packer_run_task` data source instead.

 ## Example Usage